Bert-JanP/Open-Source-Threat-Intel-Feeds/README.md

 | CVEID | 3 |

 # Combine Threat Intel in your EDR and SIEM
-The feeds available in this repository can be used to perform threat hunting in your EDR or SIEM solution to hunt for malicious activity.
+The feeds in this repository can be used to perform threat hunting in your EDR or SIEM solution to hunt for malicious activity.
 For Defender For Endpoint and Sentinel, some KQL hunting rules have already been written to be implemented in your EDR or SIEM.
 See: [KQL Hunting Queries](https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules/tree/main/Threat%20Hunting)

 ## KQL
 You can easily implement the open-source feeds in KQL for M365D Advanced Hunting or Sentinel.
 This is done by using the [externaldata](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuredataexplorer) operator.
-This operator can take an external link as input and parse the result to a data table that can be used to join or to filter based on your other tables.
-An example is shown below and the output is a table just like any other.
+This operator can take an external link as input and parse the result to a data table that can join or filter based on your other tables.
+An example is shown below; the output is a table like any other.

 ```
 let C2IntelFeeds = externaldata(IP: string, ioc:string)[@"https://raw.githubusercontent.com/drb-ra/C2IntelFeeds/master/feeds/IPC2s-30day.csv"] with (format="csv", ignoreFirstRecord=True);